A Beautiful Breakdown of Nero d’Avola Wine

-Learn the taste, styles and food pairings with Nero d’Avola courtesy of pages 144–145 of Wine Folly: The Essential Guide to Wine.
+Everything you ever wanted to know about Nero d’Avola wine courtesy of pages 144–145 of Wine Folly: The Essential Guide to Wine

 If you love full-bodied dry reds like Cabernet Sauvignon or Syrah then Nero d’Avola (“nair-oh davo-la”) is your buddy.
-This lessor known Sicilian grape variety has finally become known as a “serious” wine.
+This lesser-known Sicilian grape variety deserves more recognition as a wine to be taken seriously.

 Guide to Nero d’Avola Wine